fosslight/hub-guide-en/tips/2_project/5_distribution/README.md

    ![DistPackagingDelete](../../images/project/distribution/dist_packaging_delete.png){: .styled-image }
 3. Click the Upload button to upload the updated OSS Package file.
 Once 'Updated' appears and the upload is confirmed, click the Start to Verify button.
    ![DistPackagingStartVerify](../../images/project/distribution/dist_packaging_start_verify.png){: .styled-image }
-4. If the verification is successful, the button will change to Completed as shown below.
+4. If the verification is successful, the button will change to Complete as shown below.
    ![DistPackagingComplete](../../images/project/distribution/dist_packaging_complete.png){: .styled-image }
    - If verification fails, a popup will appear asking if you want to retry.
    - If it continues to fail, check whether the uploaded file matches the Path information set in the Packaging tab.